ltlmaps/ShakaPlaces_DAPP/README.md

 A privacy-first location-based dapp to share magic places & reward participation.
+Every upvote, like button, star, follower etc is powered by an underlying token and early customers who help build those products are actually going to participate in the upside.
+Take note that tokens are currently NOT transferable, they might be swapped to an equivalent transferrable token at a later stage, once the DAO will reach maturity.
+Owning these tokens makes you a member and lets you participate in the DAO’s governance votes and proposing votes of their own.
+Want to join? https://livethelife.tv/join/

 # LTL-Maps-React-Native
 [![Donate with Ethereum](https://en.cryptobadges.io/badge/micro/0xF6E8156B3001C177C6aA35D90F7D643FF52a960d)](https://en.cryptobadges.io/donate/0xF6E8156B3001C177C6aA35D90F7D643FF52a960d)